Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Auxiliary Technologies

-In \cite{ECQSGD}, Wu et al. proposed ECQ-SGD (Error Compensated Quantized SGD).
-They consider not only compression error in the current iteration, but all previous error.
-Different from the aforementioned methods, ECQ-SGD accumulated all compression error.
+Wu et al.~\citep{ECQSGD} proposed ECQ-SGD (Error Compensated Quantized SGD).
+This method differs from other compression techniques as it considers not only the compression error in the current iteration but also all previous errors by accumulating them.
+Tang et al. proposed 1-bit Adam~\citep{pmlr-v139-tang21a}, which incorporates error compensation into distributed Adam with 1-bit compression.